-- SAFETY INFORMATION - VEHICLE INFORMATION.
+- SAFFTY INFORMATION - VEHICLE INFORMATION.

-Also read all safety labels on your snowmobile and watch your SAFETY DVD video.
+Also read all safety labels on your snowmobile and watch your SAFETY VIDEO.

 We highly recommend that you take a safety riding course.
 Please check with your dealer or local authorities for availability in your area.